Hi, Aunt Vadge!

 Dear Intrigued,

-Fixing BV is sometimes a really long and arduous task, and for most women, there is no quick fix.
-It takes time, educating yourself, and changing parts of your life and seeing what happens, which is time-consuming, expensive, and frustrating.
+Fixing BV can be a long and arduous task.
+For most women, there is no quick fix.
+It takes time, educating yourself, changing parts of your life and seeing what happens, which is time-consuming, expensive, and frustrating.
 At least now you have a better idea of what you are trying to achieve, so keep going – you’ll get there!

-You will recall in the Killing BV book you have certain times of your cycle where the pH changes in your vagina, and this will exacerbate your symptoms, particularly the smell.
+You will recall that in the Killing BV program, you have specific times of your cycle where the pH changes in your vagina, and this will exacerbate your symptoms, particularly the smell.
 Some women don’t have any smell at all.

-Look around the Support Section and see what everyone else is scared of, making mistakes with, and talking about.
-We publish articles in here all the time to help reflect your questions and give you good answers.
+Look around the Support Section to see what everyone else is scared of, what mistakes they’ve made, and what they’re talking about.
+We regularly publish articles here to help address your questions and provide you with good answers.

 Write back anytime.